Kia's replacement for the Sedona minivan brings major upgrades in terms of active safety, amenities, and connectivity.

 The Carnival is powered by a punchy 290-hp V6 that has lots of power in reserve, mated to a smooth-shifting eight-speed automatic.

-Unlike the Sienna and Chrysler Pacifica, the Carnival isn’t available with AWD.
+Unlike the Sienna and Chrysler Pacifica, the Carnival isn't available with all-wheel drive.

 Controls are easy to use.

 High-end versions come with a lounge-like reclining feature for the second row.

 The midsection of the second row can handily slide fore and aft, but owners have to remove the heavy second-row seats for maximum cargo capacity.

 Standard active safety features include FCW, AEB with pedestrian detection, BSW, and RCTW.